Rankings.io Logo Manticore Blue

 Market research comes in two forms:

-Both forms have their uses for a mass tort firm.
+Both forms have their uses for mass tort lead generation.

 Quantitative research involves gathering data about your market using things like online surveys.